 SEO principles are a guide to help brands rank higher in search and drive relevant traffic to their websites.
-We share 24 expert tips, plus examples to help you build an SEO plan to outrank your competition.
+We share dozens of expert tips, plus examples to help you build an SEO plan to outrank your competition.

-What are SEO principles?
-In short, they are the foundation of any good content strategy and contribute to the overall function of a website.
+But no matter the nuances of your SEO strategy, it remains the foundation of any good content strategy and contributes to the overall function of a website.

 SEO principles can enhance a website’s visibility and ranking in search engines.

-In this guide, we’ll cover the SEO principles and how to use them to your advantage.
+We’ll cover the top SEO principles and how to use them to your advantage in this handy guide.

 24 top SEO principles and best practices